bbauska/Coursera-Bootstrap/README.md

-The options that we specify for this state that, we&apos;ll say, "collapsedWhitespace: True" meaning that all the white space in the HTML files would all be collapsed, such that the &lsqb;inaudible&rsqb; contain only the minimum HTML code there.
+The options that we specify for this state that, we&apos;ll say, "collapsedWhitespace: True" meaning that all the white space in the HTML files would all be collapsed, such that the \[inaudible\] contain only the minimum HTML code there.

 The modification essentially removes all the extraneous characters from